 - Opening attachments without thinking because they frequently receive attachments with accessible documents

 - Using modified displays to read emails, which can mask things like odd text formatting or logo designs

 So how can users prevent and respond to phishing attempts?
 Here are my favorite tips:

 One of my friends gave me permission to share the specific story of how they were a victim of a phishing attempt.
 They had gotten an email that said they were at risk of being terminated from our university since they did not have the correct student information on file.
 My friend panicked and sent back their student number, email, and password, because they were worried that it would affect their registration for classes.
 Their email account was shut down and it took several days to fix everything.
 If you get an email that says there is a serious consequence for not complying with a specific request, try and verify who sent it.
 In the meantime, do not do anything or send information.

 Read the email address

-Anyone can create an email address, so it never hurts to confirm that an email is genuine before replying.
-I like to zoom in and read every single character of an email address when deciding if an email is legit.
-The, I verify the email address by running a web search to ensure that the sender is who they say they are.
+Anyone can create an email address, and can use aliasing tools and other techniques to make an email address look like it came from a specific company.
+If I’m not sure if an email is genuine, I will magnify the text and read every single character of an email address when deciding if an email is legit.
+Then, I verify the email address by running a web search to ensure that the sender is who they say they are.
 One of my friends had their email hacked because they thought they were replying to an email address associated with their workplace, and it turned out that wasn’t the case.

 If I don’t recognize an email from my university, I call the associated department and ask if they sent an email to me, or if they are aware of an email advertising a specific service.
-When I was an IT major, I would frequently receive scam emails for job opportunities within the department and I would verify their legitimacy by calling the department to ask if the email was safe to open.
-Nine times out of ten, it turned out to be a phishing attempt.
-If a phishing attempt appears to be coming from a business, you can use the Google Assistant or an iOS shortcut to look up their contact information and verify the information with ease.
+When I was an IT major, I would frequently receive scam emails for tutoring services and internships that were allegedly verified by the IT department, but in many cases these turned out to be phishing attempts when I called the department for more information.
+If a phishing attempt appears to be coming from a business, you can use the Google Assistant or Siri to look up their contact information and verify if it is accurate.